 What we don't talk about is the double suicide rate of Maori, and that suicide is the third leading cause of death for teenagers.

 My friends tell me that the same attitude used to be used about cancer.
 Don't talk about it, particularly to the poor suffering victim.
 Now cancer is the most popular health topic on the news, and research and education are reducing the rate of diagnosis and death.

 What education do we have for suicide?
 A middle-aged rugby player talking about his depression over the years.
 Lavish five-year suicide prevention programmes promoted by the Minister of Health.
 Millions spent organising programmes throughout New Zealand.

 Where are the teenagers talking about their efforts to kill themselves?

 Why do we have four suicide helplines for teenagers to call?
 Why are they closing down the most successful crisis line in New Zealand?
-We haven't talked about suicide for 25 years, and it has not gotten less or gone away.
+We haven't talked about suicide for 25 years, and it has not lessened or gone away.